MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterGroup.md

 ```

 This example removes the clustered role named MyFileServer, if the resources have first been removed
 from it.
-The cmdlet does not prompt for confirmation.
+The cmdlet doesn't prompt for confirmation.

 ### Example 3